Create index in MongoDB

 Read: MongoDB drop collection

-Create index in ascending order in MongoDB
+Example 3: Creating an index in ascending order

 Example: